-Allocated Agenus services primarily include payroll related expenses, facility costs and stock-based compensation and are included in the accompanying financial statements based on certain estimates and allocations.
-The allocation methods primarily include time devoted to activities and headcount-based allocations.
-Agenus business services and occupancy costs are allocated to the Company based on the Company's headcount as a percentage of Agenus'.
-Under the prior intercompany services agreement between Agenus and MiNK, research services were charged between the entities based on hours spent on specific projects applied to hourly wage rates.
+Allocated Agenus services primarily include payroll related expenses, facility costs, insurance and stock-based compensation, and are included in the accompanying financial statements based on certain estimates and allocations described above.
+Under the Prior Intercompany Agreement, the allocation methods primarily included time devoted to activities and headcount-based allocations.
+Agenus business services and occupancy costs were allocated to the Company based on the Company's headcount as a percentage of Agenus' and the Company was required to pay 105% of Agenus' costs for these business services and occupancy costs.
+Research services were charged between the entities based on hours recorded by Agenus employees as time spent on specific projects, applied to hourly wage rates, and the Company paid 110% of Agenus' costs for these research services.
 As such, these allocations may not be indicative of the actual amounts that would have been recorded had the Company operated as an independent, publicly traded company for the periods presented.

-Allocation of Agenus Services, net, of \$2.4 and \$1.3 million for the periods ended December 31, 2021 and 2020, respectively, is included in Operating expenses in the Company's statement of operations and comprehensive loss and Due to related parties in the Company's consolidated balance sheet.
+Allocation of Agenus Services, net, of \$2.0 and \$2.4 million for the years ended December 31, 2022 and 2021, respectively, is included in Operating expenses in the Company's statement of operations and comprehensive loss and Due to related parties, of \$9.1 million as of December 31, 2022, in the Company's consolidated balance sheet.
+During 2023, Agenus agreed not to require repayment of this balance prior to March 31, 2024.